bolderflight/statistics/README.md

 make
 ```

 This will build the library, an example executable called *welford_example*, and an executable for testing using the Google Test framework, called *welford_test*.
 The example executable source file is located at *examples/welford_example.cc*.
-This code is built and tested on an AMD64 system running Linux and is likely to build on AMD64 systems running the Windows Subsystem for Linux (WSL).
-As an alternative, a Docker container has been [built](https://hub.docker.com/r/flybrianfly/gcc-cmake) which extends the gcc container to include CMake support and supports building this library.
+This code is built and tested on AARCH64 and AMD64 systems running Linux and AMD64 systems running the Windows Subsystem for Linux (WSL).

 ## Namespace
 This library is within the namespace *statistics*.